fossabot/srvAudit/README.md

 Known Issues
 ------------

 * No security review yet.  srvAudit is not to be considered a security tool at our current early stage of development.
 Still, there can be many benefits from this tool.
-We plan to have a full, professional, and 3rd party security review once we stabilize.
+We plan to undergo a independent 3rd party security review once we stabilize.
 * Any interactive logins or automated SSH processes will need to send a ticket number after login, using the [expect](http://expect.sourceforge.net/) utility, for example.

 Troubleshooting